Cyber Security with Cairo Malet (#35)

 Share:

-We talk about Cairo's indirect journey to cyber security, and what cyber security entails from policy to supply chain cyber security and social engineering.
+Join us as we talk about Cairo's indirect journey to cyber security, and what cyber security entails from policy to supply chain security and social engineering.

 Cairo Malet (she/her) is a cyber security professional, specialising in governance, risk and compliance.
 She currently works for Octopus Deploy, leading their GRC programme.
 Before moving to Octopus, she spent three years leading risk assessment and remediation at one of the world’s largest mining companies, working with technology across both enterprise and operational environments.
 Her previous experience includes consulting and internal positions, working with organisations across finance, government, healthcare, telecommunications and resources to assess their security posture and implement policy and process to increase security maturity.
 She is passionate about providing pragmatic security advice, increasing female representation in the Cyber Security industry, and Stardew Valley.
 She also has a degree in International Relations and a CISSP.